-Arkansas sheriff's deputy killed; suspect in standoff with police
+Arkansas sheriff's deputy killed; suspect in custody

 - Deputy was heading to a disturbance call at a home nearby, police say

-- Two other bodies were found outside the home; police trying to get suspect to surrender
+(CNN)A suspect in the deaths of a sheriff's deputy and two others in western Arkansas' Yell County was in custody Thursday afternoon after a standoff with authorities, state police said.

+The officer, identified by the state attorney general as Lt.
+Kevin Mainhart, was fatally shot Thursday morning when he pulled over the suspect in a traffic stop, officials said.
-(CNN)A sheriff's deputy in western Arkansas was fatally shot Thursday morning during a traffic stop, at least two other people were found dead outside a rural home nearby, and police were trying to persuade a suspect to surrender, Arkansas State Police said.

-The suspect was taking shelter in a home about 5 miles southwest of the small city of Dardanelle, state police spokesman Bill Sadler said.
+Two other victims were found dead outside a rural home nearby, Arkansas State Police said.
+The suspect took shelter in the home, about 5 miles southwest of the small city of Dardanelle.
+He was taken into custody about 2:40 p.m. local time, state police spokesman Bill Sadler said.

+Sadler said the suspect released a female hostage before he was apprehended.

 It appears, at least preliminarily, that the deaths of the Yell County sheriff's deputy and the two other victims are connected, Sadler said.

-The deputy, whose name wasn't immediately released, was on his way to check a disturbance call on rural Gum Springs Road when he pulled someone over at a nearby intersection shortly after 7:15 a.m.
+Authorities said Mainhart, was on his way to check a disturbance call on rural Gum Springs Road when he pulled someone over shortly after 7:15 a.m.
 CT, Sadler said.

 Sadler said "it is believed at this moment" there was information about a suspect vehicle involved in the disturbance, leading the officer to make the traffic stop.